 Symptomology and symptom severity vary from student to student and even from flare to flare in the same student.
 The goal of treatment is to achieve full recovery in order to prevent the student’s condition from becoming a chronic, debilitating illness.
 Treatment includes medical protocols as well as therapeutic practices.
 School accommodations are an essential component of a thorough and appropriate treatment protocol.

-PANS Symptoms Seen at School at a Glance
+PANS PANDAS Symptoms Seen at School at a Glance

 - Restricted Eating